Twikito/easy-toggle-state/README.md

-# easy-toggle-state
+# Easy toggle state

-Tiny JavaScript plugin to toggle the state of any element in any context.
+Tiny JavaScript plugin to toggle the state of any HTML element in any context.
 Only set some HTML attributes, and let all the things to your CSS skills.

 ## How to use